vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 3

 See also his Indian Mathematics (Cal- cutta, 1915), pp. 3 ff.
 Cf. also Vogt, Bibl.
 Math.
 1906, pp. 6 ff., and the judgement of Oldenberg, GN.
 1917, p.
 258, n.
-1; Weltanschauung der Bräh- manatexte, p.
+1; Weltanschauung der Brāh- manatexte, p.
 233. See also T. Heath, Hist. of Greek Mathematics (1921).

-• Garbe's assertion that the theorem occurs in the TS. is due to his confusing empirical knowledge with theoretical, an error made by Bürk.
+• Garbe's assertion that the theorem occurs in the TS. is due to his confusing empirical knowledge with theoretical, an error made by Būrk.

 608